kod1ngclub/ctl/docs/install.md

-# Kod1ng C99 Template Library - install
+# Kod1ng C Template Library - install

 You can install kctl in your project with following two ways

-## Manually copying
+## 📌 Manually copying

 - Copy entire files and add them to your project
 - Maybe you can write makefile like this